5LB Gunnar’s Diary

 Turn 7 - Whispers from Beyond

-Turn 8 - The Monk’s Quest, Part 2 The Slavers
+Turn 8 - The Abbott’s Quest, Part 2 The Slavers

 We get Ivar to a healer, and plan to spend time training, but then word reached us from the monks that one of their number has been captured by Slave Raiders nearby, and the next part of their quest is to rescue him.
 The slavers intended to make their way through the Dark Marshes, but had camped before moving too far in and that is where we came upon them.
 They were clearly preparing to move and some of their number were already scouting the best path through the marsh, we must hurry before our chance is